-Christi Bristol began her journey to empower movement in those who are physically challenged in 1994.
-She began her journey as a mother of three children, one who had a degenerative genetic disorder and was physically and cognitively impaired and two other children who were blessed without disabilities.
+Christi Bristol began her journey empowering people physically challenged people through movement in 1994.
+She is the mother of three children -- one who had a degenerative genetic disorder and was physically and cognitively impaired and two other children who were blessed without disabilities.
 In 1997, Christi became a physical therapist assistant.
-Her passion is children and young adults with physical and cognitive disabilities.
+Christi's aquatic therapy work specializes in populations with intellectual disabilities.

 Christi acquired her 200-RYT teacher training through the Peace In Peace Out teacher training school in Charlotte, NC.
 Since then, she has used yoga-based strategies in her practice to improve mobility in patients with conditions such as spina bifida, cerebral palsy, down syndrome, developmental delay, muscular dystrophy, strokes, degenerative disorders and muscle tightness due to general inactivity.
 Participating in the full Aquatic Abilities program consists of combination of swimming instruction and yoga combined to improve functional movement.